Alan Bradley (Coronation Street): 1987

+1988–1989

-While he managed to reconcile with Jenny in light of her broken engagement, Alan became bored with merely running the video library and sought to expand his business interests.
-In 1988, he found a job fitting burglar alarms.
-Alan soon wanted to go into partnership with his manager Dave Craig (Alan Hulse) and asked Rita to loan him £6,000 to buy into the business.
-When Dave wasn't interested, Alan decided to set up on his own business called Bradley Securities Limited and set about creating it by using Rita's money to buy a company car.
-Despite her reservations, Rita gave Alan a loan and helped him set-up his potential business setting him up in Len's old Builder's Yard.
+In 1988, he finds a job fitting burglar alarms.
+Alan soon wants to go into partnership with his manager Dave Craig (Alan Hulse) and asks Rita to loan him £6,000 to buy into the business.
+When Dave isn't interested, Alan decides to set up his own business called Bradley Securities Limited and sets about creating it by using Rita's money to buy a company car.
+Despite her reservations, Rita gives Alan a loan and helps him set-up his business in Len's old Builder's Yard.

-In the summer, Alan started to ignore Rita and became romantically interested with one of his clients Carole Burns (Irene Skillington).
-This continued to the point that Alan left Rita, telling her that he was tired of the way she "coldly" puts him down.
-In response, Rita demanded that he return the money that she had loaned to him; he reluctantly complied and Alan was later forced to vacate the yard.
-Alan moved out of Rita's house but his business collapsed as both the bank and Carole both refused to give him a loan.
-In November 1988, he left Carole and again returned to Rita and Jenny.
-They were initially sceptical towards Alan until he explained that he didn't come back because of the money, but had plans to set up a shop without needing a penny from her.
-Without Rita's knowledge, he stole the deeds to her house and re-mortgaged it for £15,000 by posing as Len whose name was still on the deeds to Rita's house.
-With the cheque in hand, Alan told Rita the bank had given him a loan; Rita believed him and Alan later transferred his business to a shop unit in Curzon Street, renaming it Weatherfield Security Systems to cover his tracks with the building society.
+In the summer, Alan starts to ignore Rita and becomes romantically interested in his client Carole Burns (Irene Skillington).
+This continues to the point that Alan leaves Rita, telling her that he was tired of the way she "coldly" put him down.
+In response, Rita demands he return the money that she had loaned to him; he reluctantly complies and Alan is later forced to vacate the yard.
+Alan moves out of Rita's house and his business collapses as both the bank and Carole refused to give him a loan.
+In November 1988, he leaves Carole and again returns to Rita and Jenny.
+They are initially sceptical until Alan explained that he didn't come back because of the money, but had plans to set up a shop without needing a penny from her.
+Without Rita's knowledge, he steals the deeds to her house and re-mortgages it for £15,000 by posing as Len, whose name is still on the deeds.
+With the cheque in hand, Alan tells Rita the bank had given him a loan; Rita believes him and Alan later transfers his business to a shop unit in Curzon Street, renaming it Weatherfield Security Systems to cover his tracks with the building society.

-From then onwards Alan did everything to keep the truth from Rita, whilst also trying to retain his "family-man" relationships with both her and Jenny in the process.
-He had all letters from the bank re-directed to the shop and handled all mail and phone calls himself.
-The business grew more successful when Alan employed Martin to be his assistant, partly at Jenny's urging, and later hired the newly arrived Dawn Prescott (Louise Harrison) to become his receptionist.
-Alan quickly fancied Dawn and asked her out, telling her Rita was just his landlady, but she wasn't interested.
-This only encouraged him and he soon confided to Dawn his feelings to her in March 1989.
-When she rejected his romantic appeals, Alan attempted to rape her, but she managed to escape by rushing out onto the street.
+From then onwards, Alan does everything to keep the truth from Rita, whilst also trying to retain his "family-man" relationships with both her and Jenny in the process.
+He has all letters from the bank re-directed to the shop and handles all mail and phone calls himself.
+The business grows more successful when Alan employs Martin to be his assistant, partly at Jenny's urging, and later hires the newly arrived Dawn Prescott (Louise Harrison) to become his receptionist.
+Alan quickly fancies Dawn and asks her out, telling her Rita was just his landlady, but she isn't interested.
+This only encourages him and he confides to Dawn his feelings to her in March 1989.
+When she rejects his romantic appeals, Alan attempts to rape her, but she manages to escape by rushing out onto the street.